-To reach Hampi, take a train or a bus from Bangalore or Hyderabad or if coming from Mumbai or Goa then only buses are available, these are some of the popular routes.
+To reach Hampi we took an overnight train from Hyderabad, there are overnight buses also.
+Most of the people travel to Hampi from Bangalore or Hyderabad by a train or a bus and if coming from Mumbai or Goa then only buses are available, these are some of the popular routes.

-Once I had decided to travel to Hampi, I asked my friend with whom I had traveled many times in past.
-She instantly agreed and we fine tuned my plan :-).
-We booked a flight from Delhi to Hyderabad.
-In Hyderabad, we had an almost full day so we roamed around during the day & had hydrabadi biryani.
-Finally boarded the train for overnight journey to Hospet.
-The train reached Hospet on time, it was early morning.
-We took auto-rickshaw from the railway station for Hampi, which is approx 14 km.
-He agreed to take us for 200 Rs after a little negotiation and we reached Hampi after half an hour.
-Before our auto-rickshaw guy announced that we reached Hampi, we had our first sight of some monuments/ruins on the sides of the road.
-There were many tourists already exploring and it was just 8 in morning.
+I asked one of my friend with whom I had traveled many times in past.
+She instantly agreed and we fine tuned the plan :-).
+We took a flight from Delhi to Hyderabad.
+In Hyderabad, we had spent our day and roamed around revisited some of the monuments, had Hyderabadi biryani.
+Finally boarded the overnight train to Hospet.
+The train was on time and we reached Hospet early morning.
+From the railway station, we took auto-rickshaw for Hampi, which is approx 14 km.
+He agreed to take us for 200 Rs after a little negotiation and we reached Hampi in half an hour.
+As we came closer to Hampi village, we saw many monuments on both sides of the road and there were many tourists exploring these monuments at 8.00 in morning.

-Hampi is very small in size and lanes are narrow but our auto guy negotiated these lanes skillfully to reach our guesthouse, which we had booked online.
-The guy who owns the place had welcomed us and didn’t ask to show him the hotel voucher.
-They were still cleaning our room as we reached early, so we decided to have our breakfast because we were hungry.
+Hampi is small and its lanes are narrow but our auto guy negotiated these lanes skillfully to reach our guesthouse, which I had advance booked online.
+The guy who owns the place had welcomed us as he was expecting us.
+They were cleaning our room because we reached early, so we decided to have our breakfast as we were hungry.

-After check-in and freshen up, we decided to explore the main attractions.
-We were staying in bazaar area, so decided to explore it later by foot.
-We had a list of places we wanted to see but our guesthouse guy also gave us a map of Hampi’s tourist attractions.
-We booked an auto to explore the places, which were a bit far.
-Auto is most convenient and economical, though Cycles are very popular in Hampi and we had come across many people riding & exploring on these but it was quite hot during the day.
+After check-in and freshen up, we decided to explore the places in different areas.
+We decided to explore the temples and monuments around bazaar area later as we were staying here, so these can be explored later by walking.
+We already have a list of places we wanted to see but our guesthouse guy also gave us a map of Hampi’s tourist attractions.
+We booked an auto for the day to explore the far off place in one go.
+Auto is most convenient and economical to explore Hampi, though Cycles are also very popular.
+We came across many people riding & exploring on bicycles but it was quite hot during the day to ride.
 Moreover, we were there only for 3 days, so didn’t want to get lost and waste time.

-Loaded with water, map & camera, we started and our first stop was Narasimha Vigraha then we proceeded to Sasivekalu Ganesha Temple, Shivlinga, Vithala Temple Complex, King’s balance, Dasara Dibba, Achyutaraya Temple, Queen’s bath, Lotus Temple, Elephant stable, Hazara Rama Temple, Archeological gallery, Zanana enclosure, underground shiva temple and group of monuments.
+Loaded with water, map & camera, we started our sightseeing.
+Our first stop was Narasimha Vigraha then we proceeded to Sasivekalu Ganesha Temple, Shivlinga, Vithala Temple Complex, King’s balance, Dasara Dibba, Achyutaraya Temple, Queen’s bath, Lotus Temple, Elephant stable, Hazara Rama Temple, Archeological gallery, Zanana enclosure, underground Shiva temple and group of monuments.
 I am not giving a history of these places but we easily covered all these places.
 Check this Photo blog of Hampi Monuments – Places to Visit

-During the sightseeing we stopped in a farm kind of place.
-There was a restaurant in the middle of trees.
-The food was basic but nice and the place was very quite as it was in middle of nowhere.
-There are not many options for lunch, when on the move.
+By afternoon we were hungry so we stopped in a farm type of place.
+There was a small restaurant in the middle of the mixed plantation.
+The food was basic but fresh and the place was very quiet.
+I noticed that there were not many options for lunch when we were away from Bazaar area.

 On the way back to Hampi town we had seen sister’s rock.
 We reached our guesthouse much before sunset, we saw many places and were quite happy but we were very tired due to heat & to some extent from walking in dry hot weather.